Skip to main content

 The difference between osteopenia and osteoporosis is the T-score.
 Osteopenia is a T-score between -1.0 and -2.5.
 Osteoporosis is a T-score below -2.5.
 Both signal increased fracture risk, with osteoporosis being more severe.
 Treatment depends on T-score, FRAX risk, and prior fractures.

-Menopause hormone therapy affects breast cancer risk modestly when used for more than 5 years, especially with combined estrogen plus progestin.
+Menopause hormone therapy affects breast cancer risk modestly when used for more than 5 years, particularly with combined estrogen plus progestin.
 Estrogen alone in women without a uterus carries lower risk.
 The decision is individualized based on symptoms, age at menopause, family history, and personal preference.

 "Interval cancer" is breast cancer detected between scheduled mammograms, often within a year of a normal screen.
 Interval cancers tend to be more aggressive.
 They are the main reason we add MRI or 3D mammography for high-risk women, since these tools detect cancers that 2D mammograms miss.